mattconsto/billygoatsgruff/DIALOGUE.md

 # FIGHT

-NARATE	At last there's the field, but what would you know, there's a big ugly troll who won't let you through.
+NARATE	At last there's the field, but what would you know, there's a big ugly troll who won't let you go.

 BRIDGE	Trip, trap! trip, trap!
 TROLL	Who’s that tripping over my bridge?